Skip to content

 Straining

 We don’t associate straining with walking.
 However, if you’re walking up lots of stairs or hiking up a hill, straining might occur.
 Your body naturally strains to support itself as you move upwards.
 As you strain, the pressure in your head increases.
-The additional pressure can cause your hair follicles to literally pop out or become dislodged.
+The additional pressure can cause your hair follicles to pop out or become dislodged.
 It’s a key consideration when walking after a your hair transplant.

 Infection